Point Tupper, Nova Scotia

-Point Tupper is a rural community in Richmond County, Nova Scotia, on the Strait of Canso, in western Cape Breton Island.
+Point Tupper (Mi'kmawi'simk: Tui'knek) is a rural community in Richmond County, Nova Scotia, on the Strait of Canso, in western Cape Breton Island.

 History

+Before settlement, the area was known as Tui'knek, meaning "at the out flow" in Mi'kmawi'simk.

 Extensive land grants in the area were acquired in 1863 by Henry Nicholas Paint, of Belle Vue, Canso, member of Parliament for Richmond (Nova Scotia electoral district), who started to promote a township on the site, a project which he continued doggedly until his death in 1921.
 According to Paint, the site was named by Sir James Kempt after Ferdinand Brock Tupper, the Guernsey historian.